nigelawj/tmt-app/README.md

 # tmt-app
 TMT25 - Test application for the development of a Trail Making Test, a neuropsychological test to help determine if a subject has dementia.

+The contents of this Git Repository consist of all files up to the preparation for deployment on Heroku.
+The production build can be found hosted [here](https://serene-beach-06053.herokuapp.com/)

 # Running the application
 Node.JS is required.